inniyah/preppy/docs/index.rst

 changes.

-Our main product is a markup-based system for creating PDF documents, Report Markup Language &trade;.
+Our main product is a markup-based system for creating PDF documents, Report Markup Language.
 When we create reports for people, we use a template to generate an RML file, in the same way that most people make web pages.
 We need a templating system for our own demos and tutorials, as well as solutions we build, which is 'in the box' and easy to understand.
 We also build web